juseg/alps/articles/erosion/response-referee1.md

 The LGM outline was added on Fig. 2.

-TODO: discuss shortly the discrepancy in "climate sensitivity".
-TODO: I don't understand the second part of the comment.
+TODO: I still need to add a sentence or two discussing the discrepancy under "climate sensitivity".
+I don't understand the point about fluvial topography.

 > Fig. 5 I have to confess Fig. 5a surprises me, there are really glaciers as
 > low as 500 m.a.s.l (and even below) from 110 – 40 ka in the Seguinot et al.,